 - The bright and cheery Colonial town of Izamal (it has bright yellow houses, my main reason to go here!)

-- The iconic ruins of Chichen Itza, one of the 7 Wonders of the World
+- The iconic ruins of Chichen Itza, a Unesco World Heritage site and one of the 7 Wonders of the World

 - Spend some time in Valladolid, a colonial town